NaijaNLP: A Survey of Nigerian Low-Resource Languages: Introduction

 \paragraph{Research Questions} To identify the factors hindering the development of LRLs and their ability to fully benefit from advancements in NLP, we analyse existing studies, linguistic resources, and community support related to Nigeria's major three languages.
 To proceed with this investigation, we put forward the following key research questions: \begin{enumerate}[label=\ding{\numexpr171+\value*}] \item \textbf{State of affairs:} To assess the current landscape of NaijaNLP, we explore the following: \begin{itemize} \item[-] What linguistic and NLP resources are currently available for NaijaNLP? \item[-] What efforts are underway to expand and enhance these resources? \end{itemize} \item \textbf{Challenges and Future Prospects:} To identify barriers and opportunities for the advancement of NaijaNLP, we examine: \begin{itemize} \item[-] What challenges prevent NaijaNLP from fully leveraging state-of-the-art NLP developments? \item[-] What strategies can be implemented to overcome these challenges and drive progress? \end{itemize} \end{enumerate}

 \paragraph{Contributions} Our synthesis of the aforementioned research questions has led to the following key contributions: \begin{enumerate}[label=\ding{\numexpr171+\value*}] \item \textbf{Comprehensive Analysis of NaijaNLP:} We present the first comprehensive study of NLP research on Nigeria's major languages, systematically consolidating discussions on language particularities including morphological analysis, diacritic restoration and language formalisation, which have thus far remained fragmented.
 Additionally, we provide a structured review of available linguistic resources, NLP tools, and initiatives driving the growth of NaijaNLP. \item \textbf{Identification of of Challenges and Strategic Recommendations:} Through a critical examination of NaijaNLP, we identify its limitations, challenges, and opportunities.
-Based on this analysis, we propose targeted recommendations to facilitate the development and expansion of these languages in the broader context of low-resource NLP. \item \textbf{Development of a Tracking Resource Hub:} Finally, we establish a dedicated platform to systematically track the progress of NaijaNLP, offering researchers a structured access to recent studies, linguistic resources, and community-driven initiatives to foster collaboration and sustained development. \end{enumerate}
+Based on this analysis, we propose targeted recommendations to facilitate the development and expansion of these languages in the broader context of low-resource NLP. \item \textbf{Development of a Tracking Resource Hub:} Finally, we establish a dedicated platform to systematically track the progress of NaijaNLP, offering researchers a structured access to recent studies, linguistic resources, and community-driven initiatives to foster collaboration and sustained development.
+The repository containing research papers and tracking relevant resources for NaijaNLP is available here\footnote{\url{https://github.com/ijdutse/naija-nlp/blob/main/README.md}}. \end{enumerate}

 The remainder of this paper is structured as follows: ~\S ~\ref{sec:methodology} details the methodology adopted in this study while ~\S ~\ref{sec:literature-review} reviews related work in NaijaNLP.
 Our findings and recommendations are presented in \S~\ref{sec:results-discussion}.
 Finally, \S~\ref{sec:conclusion} provides concluding remarks.